SChakravorti21/Content-Quality-Research-Frontends/README.md

 3. Now that the parser is created, add its path to `contentScripts` in the constructor of `PageSourceScraper`.
 This will ensure that the scraper (which is a content script) gets injected at runtime.
 4. Inside `parseDocument.js`, create logic to initialize and use the parser based on the site URL.
 This script is pretty self-explanatory as the same is done for several other parsers.
 5. This is all the setup necessary!
 To test the parser, add `console.log` statements or use Chrome DevTools as appropriate, and visit a page that the parser is supposed to scrape.

+## Modifying the statistical models
+In order for the server to train the models and run correctly, one file named `t.xlsx` is expected under the `QAServer/regression` folder.
+This is the training data used to generate the models.
+If you would like to test the models as well, you will need a file named `test.xlsx` under the same folder, and you can directly run `python3 CQTool.py` to test the model.

+Much of the training and model generation code is located within `QAServer/regression/CQTool.py` in the server repository.
+If the model and training code itself changes, that is where the new code should go.

+  - Note: try to keep the same code structure if possible because that makes it easy for our API endpoint to use the models.

+If the features collected for user-generated content need to be changed, these changes will likely go in either `QAServer/regression/calculate_features.py` or `QAServer/regression/format_answers.py`.

+After any modifications to the features or models are made, be sure to update `get_inference()` and `get_features_df()` inside `QAServer/model_interface/views` to match the data that is expected by the model.